arturofonseca/template-autograder/README.md

   ],
   "max_submissions": 20,  // 20 submissions allowed (if past, set to previous score)
   "max_late_days": 14,    // 2 weeks allowed (if past, give 0)
-  "no_penalty_days": 0,   // by default, no one has an extension "penalty": 1,           // -1 point per day
+  "no_penalty_days": 0,   // by default, no one has an extension (no grace-period) "penalty": 1,           // -1 point per day
   "extensions": {
     "firstlast2030@u.northwestern.edu": {  // a student's email
       "no_penalty_days": 3,                // 3 days to submit after due date
       "max_submissions": null              // (optional) unlimited submissions
-      // "penalty" (optional) not specified here, so use the one above }
+      // "penalty"                            (optional) not specified here, so use the penalty described above }
   }
 }
 ```

-> This file is validated when `grader.py` is run, so that any errors in the format
+> This file is validated when `grader.py` is run, so that any errors in the keys/values
 > are caught before grading a student's submission (see `config.schema.json`).

 ### `tests/test_simple.py`